StatCan/aaw/docs/en/welcome-message.md

 ## 🐱 Demos

-If you would like an Onboarding/Quick Demo session or require any help or have any questions, please do not hesitate to reach out through our [🤝 Slack Support Channel](https://statcan-aaw.slack.com).
+If you would like a quick Onboarding Demo session or require any help or have any questions, please do not hesitate to reach out through our [🤝 Slack Support Channel](https://statcan-aaw.slack.com).

 ## FAQ